Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Super Speed: While not a speedster like, say, Quicksilver, Peter can move around the battlefield beyond most Avengers' ability to keep up.
 In spite of only being a fifteen at the time of Civil War, he's already able to outrun the Olympic-level Black Widow without much trouble.

-- Super Strength: Spider-Man is incredibly powerful in spite of his young age (rivaling Captain America and Black Panther's abilities in most situations, but greatly exceeding them in moments of great distress, such as when he lifted the rubble of a collapsed building off of himself).
-As of Endgame, the only Avengers that have a significantly greater level of unassisted physical strength are easily the biggest powerhouses of the team: Thor, Hulk, and Captain Marvel.
+- Super Strength: Spider-Man is incredibly powerful in spite of his young age (rivaling Captain America and Bucky's abilities in most situations, but greatly exceeding them in moments of great distress, such as when he lifted the rubble of a collapsed building off of himself).
 As demonstrated in Captain America: Civil War, he has stopped a 3000-pound car at a speed of 40 mph dead in its tracks by mere strength (which is what brought him to Iron Man's attention).
 He can easily catch one of the Winter Soldier's punches, and is more giddy about being punched with a metal arm than actually bothering to put effort into blocking it.
-(Compare that to Black Panther, who had to focus to stop the Winter Soldier's punch.)
-During the airport battle, he lifts an entire passenger stairway that is dropped on him, albeit with great effort, and in Homecoming, he's able to lift an entire collapsed building off of himself with a bit of adrenaline.
-He even stopped Cull Obsidian's Grappling Hook/Axe from smashing into Iron Man with almost no effort in Avengers: Infinity War, a being whose strength was more than a match for Bruce Banner in the Hulkbuster Armor.
-His minimum strength has been calculated to be sufficient to lift weights as high as 27 tons, possibly more.

 - Super Toughness: Peter's resistance is fully superhuman.